Therapy for People Who Experience Same-Sex Attraction

 Some of the organizations listed on this site can provide recommendations of therapists who fit the descriptions above.

-Since therapy is a major investment of time and money, be sure that your therapist will be able to provide you the help you need.
+Since therapy is a major investment of time and money, be sure that your therapist will be able to provide you with the help you need.
 Discuss with your therapist how he or she will approach therapy with you.
 Talk about your values and what you expect from therapy.
 Don’t hesitate to talk about the finances involved and be sure they fit within your budget.
 Your medical insurance may cover some of the visits.

 The Therapeutic Process

 Part of the therapeutic process may be to explore the past.
-If we learn from the past, we have improve the present.
+If we learn from the past, we can improve the present.
 Understanding the past is helpful to many people.
 However, there are four cautions:

-- Not finding all the answers in the past does not mean you can’t resolve the present.
+3. Not finding all the answers in the past does not mean you can’t resolve the present.
 Jason described his experience as follows: “At one point during my therapy I was trying to understand why I developed certain feelings during grade school.
 My therapist gave me an assignment to go back to my elementary school and spend an hour walking around the playground and try to recreate the feelings I had during a certain event.
-I did as he suggested, but never found any clues.
+I did as he suggested but never found any clues.
 To this day, I don’t understand why I reacted to the event the way I did.
 Although I didn’t find any clues to the present, I don’t let that bother me.
 The past doesn’t have to be completely explained.”

 Questions to ask yourself after your first session:

-- Does the therapist seem to understand and care how I feel?
+• Does the therapist seem to understand and care how I feel?

-- Does he see clearly what is going on?
+• Does he see clearly what is going on?

 If the answers to these questions are not satisfactory, you may want to find another therapist.
 Stand your ground if the counselor’s requests violate your personal values or standards.
 The best counselors will respect your position even if they don’t share it.